steemit/smt-whitepaper/smt-manual/manual.md

 There are several assets that SMT users and creators will have access to by way of the Steem DEX: STEEM, SBD, SMTs, and Simple Derivatives (IOUs).
 These neighboring assets can increase the visibility and network effect of all created SMTs.

-STEEM is the gateway token for assets issued on Steem, staying relevant by acting as the bandwidth usage measuring stick across Steem's meta-assets.
-STEEM is also the common denominator asset, acting as a trading pair for all of Steem's meta-assets.
+STEEM is the gateway token for assets issued on Steem, staying relevant by acting as the bandwidth usage measuring stick across Steem's SMTs.
+STEEM is also the common denominator asset, acting as a trading pair for all of Steem's SMTs.

 SBD (Steem Blockchain Dollars) are an experimental asset on Steem that relate to the US Dollar, originating back to Steem's launch in 2016.
 It is unclear if SBD will bring value to holders of USD as they will compete, possibly poorly, with IOU USDs; however, SBDs will bring value to speculators.